ARWL2016/voting-app/README.md

 - push to github and heroku

 #### To do
-- make design responsive
-- move vote buttons into table
 - front end checklist
+- add a modal to the delete topic function
 - add proper error handling to the API
 - prepare code base for AOT compilation
-- add tests
-- add logger
-- debounce the search box
 - add documentation
 - time out requests that take too long
+- add active class to nav links

-#### UI Improvements
+#### Enhancements
 - Make sure the error messaging is appropriate for all of the forms
 - add better validation to the username field (max length)
-- add a modal to the delete topic function
+- add animation to dropdown
-- don't show chart if there is no data
+- debounce the search box
+- add tests
+- add logger

 #### Possible Features
-2.	add a recent button and a most popular button to the home page (this will mean changing the data structure
+- add a recent button and a most popular button to the home page (this will mean changing the data structure
-3.	add paging
+- add paging
-4. username availability check
+- username availability check